 Where to cash a check: Your best option

-The best place to cash a check is at your own bank or credit union, especially if you’ve got a nifty high-yield checking account.
+The best place to cash a check is at your own bank or credit union, especially if you’ve got a nifty high-yield checking account that pays better interest.

 Depositing your check into a checking account should be free, and your money will be available to withdraw from a bank branch or ATM within a day or two.

-Many banks now offer direct deposit from the comfort of your home through mobile banking.
+Mobile banking makes depositing quick and easy from the comfort of your home.
 Just take a picture of a check with your smartphone to deposit it straight into your account using the bank's mobile app.

 If you need the money in hand quickly, account holders can go straight to a bank branch and request to have the check deposited and cashed right away.
 A teller may give you the money on the spot.

 While banks often charge monthly fees of a few dollars to keep a checking or savings account open, some banks offer no-fee checking accounts that won’t cost you a cent.